EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 -idt(t)  = +idx(x)
 +idt(xt) = +edx(s)
 ```
 Where terms `idt` and `edt` reflect interior and exterior temporal differences respectively, (which could be implemented as an in-place update of the field component with the right hand side, scaled by an appropriate Courant number).
 Using the indexing scheme denoted above, the terms `edx` and `idx` reduce to simple upwind and downwind first order differences.
-For complete code examples, one may browse this repository.
+[Here](./../numpy/minimal.py) one may find a self contained example illustrating these principles.

 Generalizing the logic behind the above steps, we may construct a general algorithm for timestepping the geometric equation, `d(phi) = 0`, over algebras of arbitrary dimension and signature: